Appeal Your Stewart County Property Tax Assessment (2026 Guide)

 How much of my income goes to property taxes in Stewart County?

-At the median, Stewart County homeowners pay 1.97% of their household income ($33,250/year) in property taxes.
-Reducing your assessment through an appeal lowers that share and increases your take-home.
+At the median, Stewart County homeowners pay 2.99% of their household income ($33,250/year) in property taxes.
+That is a significant burden - a successful appeal directly increases your take-home.

 What if I cannot find comparable sales in Stewart County?